Characterizing higher-order representations through generative diffusion models explains human decoded neurofeedback performance: Materials and Methods

-Next, recall that our ultimate goal is to examine the higher-order expectations about noise themselves, i.e. $p(noise|step,input_{step})$.
-We therefore extracted the learned \( p(\mu, \sigma | t, x_t) \sim N(\mu, \sigma) \) parameters, normalized these between 0 and 1 for each voxel to aid visualization ($\mu_{vt}^* = \frac{\mu_{vt}-\min\limits_{t}(\mu_{vt})}{\max\limits_{t}(\mu_{vt})-\min\limits_{t}(\mu_{vt})}$ and $\sigma_{vt}^* = \frac{\sigma_{vt} - \min\limits_{t}(\sigma_{vt})}{\max\limits_{t}(\sigma_{vt}) - \min\limits_{t}(\sigma_{vt})}$), and then clustered them using K-means implemented in \texttt{scikit-learn} \citep{scikit-learn} to visually inspect patterns.
-We then employed multi-step Principal Components Analysis (PCA) \citep{Pearson1901, Bishop2006} to reduce the [\( \mu \), \( \sigma \)] trajectories to three dimensions to abstract from voxel space to representation or mental space.
-Recall that, in this study, the mental structure in question consists of FORs about faces, presumably with many dimensions beyond preference/attractiveness (e.g., distinctiveness, memorability, familiarity, identity, expression, and many more \citep{hancock1996face,rhodes2015distinct}).
-The task-relevant first order representation dimension is `preference', so this PCA step allows us to discover the \textit{direct mapping} between the model's learned noise representations in voxel space (i.e., $p(\mu,\sigma | t,x_t)$) and those in first order representation space along this `preference' dimension.
+Next, recall that our ultimate goal is to examine the higher-order expectations about noise themselves, i.e. ~$p(\mu, \sigma | t, x_t)$.
+We therefore extracted the learned parameters \(\mu\) and \(\sigma\), normalized these between 0 and 1 for each voxel to aid visualization ($\mu_{vt}^* = \frac{\mu_{vt}-\min\limits_{t}(\mu_{vt})}{\max\limits_{t}(\mu_{vt})-\min\limits_{t}(\mu_{vt})}$ and $\sigma_{vt}^* = \frac{\sigma_{vt} - \min\limits_{t}(\sigma_{vt})}{\max\limits_{t}(\sigma_{vt}) - \min\limits_{t}(\sigma_{vt})}$), and then clustered them using K-means implemented in \texttt{scikit-learn} \citep{Pedregosa2011ScikitLearn} to visually inspect patterns.
+We then employed multi-step Principal Components Analysis (PCA) \citep{Pearson1901, Bishop2006} to reduce the [\( \mu \), \( \sigma \)] trajectories across all denoising steps to three dimensions, to abstract from voxel space to representation or mental space.
+Recall that, in the studies we used from the DecNef Collection, the mental structure in question consists of first-order representations -- e.g., about faces in Study 1, presumably with many dimensions beyond preference/attractiveness (e.g., distinctiveness, memorability, familiarity, identity, expression, and many more \citep{hancock1996face,rhodes2015distinct}).
+Thus, in Study 1, the task-relevant first-order representation dimension is `preference'; likewise, for Studies 2 and 3 it is color space or other similar features related to encoding a gray vertically-oriented grating.
+Thus, this PCA step allows us to discover the \textit{direct mapping} between the model's learned noise representations in voxel space (i.e., $p(\mu,\sigma | t,x_t)$) and those in first order representation space along these task-relevant dimensions.
 PCA was done in two stages: first to $\mu$ and $\sigma$ together across denoising steps $t$ for each voxel to characterize a single dimension capturing variance fo that voxel, and then using this single dimension to all voxels collectively to characterize how they collectively move through this reduced feature space.
-Finally, we computed representational dissimilarity matrices containing the pairwise Euclidean norm distances ($||x|| := \sqrt{x\cdot x}$) between subjects' trajectories through this reduced-dimensionality noise-distribution higher-order space, and then used hierarchical clustering to identify groups of participants who exhibited similar denoising trajectories (indicating they had learned similar higher-order expectations about noise).